our past volunteers

-It's been a mad struggle doing this on my own the first year, but as we move forward our growth moves outwards.
-We seriously can't do it by ourselves and are now thankful for those who volunteer their time.
-We wanted to share with you some of the amazing souls that stick their neck our for us and show up when we need them to and when we least expect them to.
+It's been a mad struggle doing this on my own the first year, but as I move forward so does growth.
+I seriously can't do it by myself and I am thankful for those who have volunteered their time.
+I wanted to share with you some of the amazing souls that stuck their neck out for Behold.Her and showed up when it was needed.
 You will forever be dope.